Workspace Remote

 Section titled “Remote URL”Enter the HTTPS or SSH URL of your GitHub repository:

-https://github.com/your-username/your-project.gitClick Test Connection to verify CutReady can reach the remote with your chosen authentication method.
+https://github.com/your-username/your-workspace.gitClick Test Connection to verify CutReady can reach the remote with your chosen authentication method.

 Authentication